The First-Year Experience

 Beyond George Street

-Beyond George Street (BGS) is one-credit hour course in which all entering Honors College students enroll.
+Beyond George Street (BGS) (HONS 100) is a one-credit hour course in which all entering Honors College students enroll.
 BGS serves as a gateway--both professional and personal, academic and extracurricular--to the many opportunities that await you at the College of Charleston and beyond.
 In this class, you will connect with faculty, learn about undergraduate research opportunities, explore the many exciting study abroad experiences that await you, engage in a sustained community outreach, and learn how to craft sophisticated professional portfolio with important documents including a resume and a four year leadership plan--and that's just a start.
 Reflective exercises and discussions ground and direct all of this learning and doing, encouraging you to explore your academic strengths and discover the values that inform all you have done and all you hope to do.